datameerkat/fermentation-fault-detection/README.md

 # fermentation-fault-detection

 This repository is part of my master's thesis "Framework for data-driven fault detection models in fermentation processes".
-The thesis presents the development and application of a framework for creating datadriven fault detection models using synthetic data.
+The thesis presents the development and application of a framework for creating data-driven fault detection models using synthetic data.

 ## Installation